 Environmentally sensitive design can best be achieved through a careful, well-thought-out response to the configuration of your homesite, the Lowcountry climate, existing vegetation, and topography of the building site.
-Research over the years has told us time and time again that Kiawah's most outstanding feature is its natural beauty.
-The Architectural Review Board is committed to protecting and enhancing this precious asset.
+Cassique's most outstanding features are its alluring landscapes and natural beauty.
+The Architectural Review Board is committed to protecting and enhancing these precious assets.
 Thus, one of our primary objectives is to assist you in your planning efforts, and we stand ready to do so.

-These guidelines are intended to serve as your benchmark in the complex, yet rewarding, process of planning a new home.
-While this document has proven to be a helpful tool in planning homes on Kiawah, it can neither provide all the answers nor guarantee ideal solutions for every situation.
+These guidelines are intended to serve as your benchmark in the complex yet rewarding process of planning a new home.
+While similar guidelines have proven to be a helpful tool in planning homes on neighboring Kiawah Island, this document can neither provide all the answers nor guarantee ideal solutions for every situation.
 Nevertheless, as questions arise concerning your building plans, our staff and the ARB itself will be very pleased to assist you.
-We encourage you to participate when possible in presentations to the ARB, as they are made by your Architect, Builder, or Landscape Architect.

-We hope also that you, your Architect, your Landscape Architect, and your Builder will find these guidelines helpful, and we encourage your questions and comments.
+We encourage you to participate when possible in presentations to the ARB, as they are made by your Architect, Builder, or guidelines helpful, and we encourage your questions and comments.
 If we may be of assistance, please do not hesitate to call on us.